 - All motor vehicles must at all times be equipped with a muffler in good working order and in constant operation to prevent excessive or unusually loud noise and/or annoying smoke.
 No vehicle is allowed using a muffler that has been cut out, bypassed, or altered using external devices.

 - Temporary Decal: Temporary Decals will be issued by Campus Police for a period not to exceed two weeks.
 Students will be issued 1 temporary decal per semester for personal vehicles and any vehicle used throughout the semester.
 After the expiration of the temporary decal, a permanent decal must be purchased and properly displayed on the vehicle.
 Students driving a rental car will only be required to display a temporary decal.
 There is no fee for the temporary decal.
-The first permanent decal costs $20.00, and $5.00 for each additional.
 Please be aware that due to temporary decals being placed on the interior of the rear glass, dark tint can hinder Campus Police from being able to see the decal.